demisto/content/Packs/CiscoASA/Integrations/CiscoASA/README.md

 Use the Cisco Adaptive Security Appliance Software integration to manage interfaces, rules, and network objects.
-This integration was integrated and tested with version xx of Cisco ASA
+This integration was integrated and tested with version 9.16(3)23 of Cisco ASA

 ## Configure Cisco ASA on Cortex XSOAR